Existence and uniqueness theorems for solutions of McKean--Vlasov stochastic equations: Introduction

-\begin{remark} Note that a certain Lipschitz condition on the dependence of \(b[s,x,\cdot]\) and \(\sigma[s,x,\cdot]\) on the tird measure-valued component can be assumed instead of the explicit integral form given in (\ref{e200}) together with further conditions on the functions \(b(s,x,y)\) and \(\sigma(s,x,y)\).
-We do not pursue this goal here. \end{remark} Here $W$ is a standard $d_1$-dimensional Wiener process, $b$ and $\sigma$ are vector and matrix Borel functions of corresponding dimensions $d$ and $d\times d_1$, $\mu_t$ is the distribution of the process $X$ at $t$.
-The initial data $x_0$ may be random, but independent of $W$; a non-random value is allowed.
-Historically, Vlasov's idea, proposed originally in 1938 and contained in the reprinted paper \cite{Vlasov68}, called mean field interaction in mathematical physics and stochastic analysis, assumes that for a large multiparticle ensemble with ``weak interaction'' between particles, this interaction for one particle with others may be effectively replaced by an averaged field.
+and under certain non-degeneracy assumptions.
+Here $W$ is a standard $d_1$-dimensional Wiener process, $b$ and $\sigma$ are vector and matrix Borel functions of corresponding dimensions $d$ and $d\times d_1$, $\mu_t$ is the distribution of the process $X$ at time $t$.
+The initial data $x_0$ may be random but independent of $W$; a non-random value is also allowed.
+Historically, Vlasov's idea, proposed originally in 1938 and contained in the reprinted paper \cite{Vlasov68}, called mean field interaction in mathematical physics and stochastic analysis, assumes that for a large multi-particle ensemble with ``weak interaction'' between particles, this interaction for one particle with others may be effectively replaced by an averaged field.
 A class of equations of type (\ref{e1}) was proposed by M.~Kac \cite{Kac} as a stochastic ``toy model'' for the Vlasov kinetic equation of plasma.
 The systematic study of such equations was started by McKean \cite{McKean}.
 The reference \cite{Sz} provides an introduction to the whole area with links to the paper \cite{Dobr} as the most important preceding background deterministic paper.

-McKean--Vlasov's equations, being clearly more involved than It\^o's SDEs, multi-agent systems (see \cite{Ben, Bossy_Talay}), as well as in some other areas of high interest such as filtering (see \cite{Crisan_Xiong}).
+McKean--Vlasov's equations, being clearly more involved than It\^o's SDEs, arise in multi-agent systems (see \cite{Ben, Bossy_Talay}), as well as in some other areas of high interest such as filtering (see \cite{Crisan_Xiong}).
 These processes also very closely relate to so called self-stabilizing processes (diffusions, in particular), which is, actually, another name for non-linear diffusions in the ``ergodic'' situation, (see \cite{Herrmann_Tugaut}).
 In what concerns ``propagation of chaos'' for the equation (\ref{e1}), we refer the reader to \cite{Sz} and \cite[Theorem 4.3]{Chiang}.
-In the authors' view, it may be fruitful to separate different aspects, including time discretization and ``propagation of chaos'' for multiparticle case, and to consider approximations differently from the basic existence and uniqueness issues; the latter are the main subjects of the preseent paper.
+In the authors' view, it may be fruitful to separate different aspects, including time discretization and ``propagation of chaos'' for multi-particle case, and to consider approximations differently from the basic existence and uniqueness issues; only the latter two are the main subjects of the present paper.
+Many control problems lead to discontinuous coefficients.
+This is one of motivations for looking for existence and uniqueness under minimal regularity of the coefficients.